Peter Păduraru

-Metropolitan Petru (Secular name: Ion Chirivinici Păduraru; born 24 October 1946) is a Moldovan Eastern Orthodox metropolitan and the current Metropolitan of Bessarabia of the Romanian Orthodox Church.
+Metropolitan Emeritus Petru (Secular name: Ion Păduraru; born 24 October 1946) is a Moldovan Eastern Orthodox metropolitan and the former Metropolitan of Bessarabia of the Romanian Orthodox Church.

 Biography

+Early life

 Păduraru was born on 24 October 1946, in Țiganca, then part of the Soviet Union's Moldavian Soviet Socialist Republic, into a family of Romanian peasants.

 He entered monastic life as a novice in 1968 in the Assumption Monastery in Odessa, and he was tonsured a monk on 29 March 1969.
 Later he was ordained a deacon on 29 December 1970, and a priest on 23 February 1973.

+Episcopacy

+Bishop of Bălți

 On 20 July 1990 he was elected Bishop of Bălți by the Holy Synod of the Russian Orthodox Church, and was consecrated on 1 September 1990.

 In the period after the breakup of the USSR and the proclamation of the independence of the Republic of Moldova, the idea was manifested that the Orthodox Church of Moldova would become a national church.
 Bishop Petru quickly became the leader of the national-minded movement inside the church and was persecuted by the russia-minded bishops, most notably Archbishop Vladimir (Cantarean).

+Metropolitan of Bessarabia

-On 14 September 1992 he was elected deputy Metropolitan of Bessarbia of the eparchy under the Romanian Orthodox Church.
+On 14 September 1992 he was elected deputy Metropolitan of Bessarabia of the eparchy under the Romanian Orthodox Church.

 On October 3, 1995, the Diocesan Assembly of the Metropolis of Bessarabia elected Petru as Metropolitan of Bessarabia.

 On 24 October of the same year the Holy Synod of the Romanian Orthodox Church confirmed him as metropolitan and he was included in the Holy Synod of the Romanian Orthodox Church and granted the title "Archbishop of Chișinău, Metropolitan of Bessarabia, and Exarch of the New Lands", with the right of extraterritorial jurisdiction over Romanian and Moldovan communities in the post-Soviet countries.
 As a result, he began organizing parishes beyond the borders of Moldova.